 While checking around your doors, make sure that they close securely to keep air from escaping.
 If you find them to be drafty, foam weather stripping can create a tight seal.
 While you are at your door, grab some WD-40 and lubricate the hinges to ensure smooth operation and avoid rust.
 You can also put some WD-40 on your key and insert it into the chamber to make sure the mechanism does not bind from the approaching chill.

 Outdoors: Same thing goes for the outside of your house.
 Check around windows and doors to make sure that the caulk around the frame work has not dried and become cracked.
 If it appears worse for the wear, remove the old caulk with a blade or a caulk softener and then spray the opening with bleach and water solution to kill any mold that might be growing back there.
 Let the area dry thoroughly and reapply a paintable latex caulk.
-If you notice any space on the exterior that might accommodate pests or air leaks, filling those with expandable foam like Great Stuff is a smart option because it will expand to fill the exact shape and size of the opening, its water proof, and darn fun to use.
+If you notice any space on the exterior that might accommodate pests or air leaks, filling those with expandable foam is a smart option because it will expand to fill the exact shape and size of the opening, its water proof, and darn fun to use.

 Lastly, be sure to call your heating provider and arrange for your seasonal maintenance of the heating and cooling system.
 Try and schedule the appointment before they get busy working on emergencies.
 Having the system maintained will not only have the entire system operating efficiently, but a smooth running system will save energy dollars.
 If you haven’t done so already, sign up for your heating provider’s service plan; a minimal annual fee could save major bucks in the event of an emergency repair.